thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ## Some definitions

-Before we move on, let me first clarify two definitions:
+Before we move on, let me first clarify two definitions.
+I am sure you know these concepts.
+But, as it often goes in our industry, people like to redefine practices and concepts to make sure they align with their way of working.
+Therefore, I am going to reiterate these definitions to make sure we are all aligned on the definitions.

-- what is *mainline*, and
+- What is *mainline*? and
-- what is *feature branching*.
+- What is *feature branching*?

 > **Mainline** is the line of development which is the reference from which the
 > builds of your system are created that feed into your deployment pipeline.